LizzyonGit/court_love/TESTING.md

 I get an accessibility warning *[aria-hidden="true"] elements contain focusable descendents*, but it refers to a Stripe element which I can not change.

+For some page I get an issue about the footer's heading not being in descending order.
+This is because the footer is written in the base template, so it can not consider the heading on each page.
+Also, not all pages have an h2 heading, but some have, so my footer is set to ahve h3 headings.
+I kept this like it is.
 ### Favicon testing
 In [RealFaviconGenerator's favicon checker](https://realfavicongenerator.net/favicon-checker) my favicon gets no warnings.
 The only issue is a missing touch web app title, but then the website's title will be used so it is no problem.